TheDarkWolfer/Watcher/README.md

 **Result file's name**
 Pretty straightforward, you just provide the name you want to give the resulting file in the `RESULT_FILE` variable in the `.env` file.

+You can use the `.env-EXAMPLE` file from this repository, fill in the blanks yourself, and rename it to just `.env` before use

 You now have the choice between running the bot (and/or the script) from your current shell, or use the provided service file.
 If you choose to use a systemd service, here is what to do (Just be careful with this, the consequences are worse if you mess up with systemd) :